ripcdoc/virtualmin-domains-expiry-monitor/README.md

 ## Configuration

+### Setting Up Webmin API

+Before running the script, you must configure the Webmin API to allow it to retrieve domain and SSL information.
+Follow these steps to set up the Webmin API properly:

+1. **Enable Webmin Remote API**:
+   - Log into Webmin as an administrator.
+   - Navigate to **Webmin Configuration** > **Webmin Modules** > **Remote API**.
+   - Enable the Remote API by checking the option “Enable Remote API.”

+2. **Create an API User or Token**:
+   - Go to **Webmin Users** > **Create a new Webmin User**.
+   - Assign the user a username and a strong password or API token.
+   - Ensure the user has access permissions to the **Virtualmin Module** or **Domain Management**.

+3. **Set Permissions**:
+   - Ensure the new API user has read access to domain and SSL certificate information.
+   - Adjust permissions under **Webmin Users** to allow “API-only access” and restrict other admin functionalities for better security.

+4. **Firewall Settings**:
+   - Ensure that the firewall on the Webmin server allows incoming traffic on port 10000 (or the configured Webmin port).
+   - Configure specific IP allowlists or rules to permit access only from trusted IPs if possible.

+5. **Verify API Endpoint and Keys**:
+   - The API endpoint format should be: `https://<webmin-server>/virtual-server/remote.cgi`.
+   - Set the `WEBMIN_SERVERS` and `WEBMIN_API_KEYS` environment variables accordingly in the `.env` file.

+This configuration ensures that the Webmin API is correctly set up for the script to fetch domain and SSL information seamlessly.

 ### Setting Up the Environment File
 Before running the script, ensure the `.env` file is correctly set up with the variables listed below.